TheSlothSage/nga-scala/README.md

 // Output in Data Stack -> 0

-// Get value from image
-val val_img = s"""lit value1
+// Get value from image DOES NOT WORK WITH PACKING val val_img = s"""lit value1
 fetch
 swp